maxhumber/maxhumber.com/_posts/2016-12-23-kindle-clippings.md

 clippings <- parse_clippings(txt)
 ```

-I've just pumped my clippings from 2016 through the script and everything seems to have to worked!
-I'm sifting through each highlight right now trying to curate them down my annual "Favourite 52 Quotes" post.
+I've just pumped my clippings from 2016 through the script and everything seems to be working!
+I'm sifting through each highlight right now, trying to curate them down my to annual "Favourite Quotes of YYYY" post.
 Should have it up tomorrow!